Career opportunities

 What we offer

-Our competitive salary package includes an employer superannuation contribution of 15.4 per cent, salary sacrificing, annual holiday leave of 20 days per year and additional paid leave over the Christmas and Easter reduced activity periods, Personal leave, Long Service Leave, Maternity Leave (paid and unpaid) and supporting partner leave.
-Our conditions are detailed in the NDIS Quality and Safeguards Commission Enterprise Agreement 2019-2022.
-An explanation of the Enterprise Agreement is also on this webpage.
+Our competitive salary package includes an employer superannuation contribution of 15.4 per cent, salary sacrificing, annual leave of up to four weeks per year and additional paid leave for Christmas and Easter, Cultural, Ceremonial and NAIDOC leave, Personal leave, Long Service leave, Parental and Supporting caregiver leave (paid and unpaid).
+Our conditions are detailed in the NDIS Quality and Safeguards Commission Enterprise Agreement 2024 to 2027(2024 EA).
+An explanation of the Enterprise Agreement is also in the related resources.

 We promote and support flexible working arrangements and opportunities for promotion and development.

-We encourage applications from people with disabilities, LGBTQIA+ people, women and people with diverse linguistic and cultural backgrounds.
+We encourage applications from people with disability, people who identify as LGBTIQA+, women and people with diverse linguistic and cultural backgrounds.

 Image